TheBearodactyl/dirsort/README.md

 - `-d`, `--max-depth <MAX_DEPTH>` — Maximum depth to recurse into directories (0 = current directory only, default: unlimited)
 - `-c`, `--config <CONFIG>` — Path to a configuration file with desired categories ([**default**](#default-configuration))
 - `-i`, `--index` — Generate an HTML index file after sorting
+- `-s`, `--serve` — Serve the resulting sorted directory as a local server

 <hr/>